• Published April 6, 2024

 Many of us have likely come across the term servant leadership at some point in our careers.
 We may have been encouraged to lead by serving others, or to center the needs of our team before our own.

-What Is Servant Leadership?
+First, What Is Servant Leadership?

 The servant leadership theory, first popularized by Robert Greenleaf’s 1970 piece, “The Servant as Leader,” is often cited as a best practice for creating employee engagement and increasing productivity.

-There are several elements to the model, which centers on what’s often described as “flipping the pyramid of leadership.”
+There are several elements to the servant leadership model, which centers on what’s often described as “flipping the pyramid of leadership.”
 According to Greenleaf, “The servant-leader shares power, puts the needs of others first, and helps people develop and perform as highly as possible.”

 1. Sharing power;